Cooleyy/EasySpawner/README.md

 ## Config

 In your BepInEx/Config there is a config file that can be used to change the hotkeys to open/close the menu, spawn items and undo.
 Be aware setting this to a letter will cause the menu to close if you type it in the search box!
+The config can also be used to change the menu width.

 ## Installation